-For this to work the return type of the method must be a org.reactivestreams.Publisher (i.e. Mono/Flux).
+For this to work the return type of the method must be a org.reactivestreams.Publisher (i.e. Mono/Flux) or the function must be a Kotlin coroutine function.
 This is necessary to integrate with Reactor's Context.

 '''

 Authentication authentication = new TestingAuthenticationToken("user", "password",

 "ROLE_USER");